TawannaWillis/azure-active-directory-configuration/README.md

 </p>

 <h1>Active Directory Configurations in Azure</h1>

+<br /><h2>Objectives</h2>
-This lab is a follow up to the lab where I installed Active Directory and created a domain controller.
-I will now be configuring Active Directory and allowing a client to join the domain as well as creating user accounts. <br />
+This lab builds upon the previous one where I installed Active Directory and set up a domain controller.
+In this lab, I will configure Active Directory, join a client to the domain, and create user accounts.. <br />

+<h2>Skills</h2>

+- Azure Administration
+- Active Directory Deployment
+- Virtual Machine Configuration
+- Group Policy Management

 <h2>Environments and Technologies Used</h2>